Particular/docs.particular.net/persistence/cosmosdb/transactions.md

 ## Sharing the transaction

-Once a behavior is introduced to identify the partition key for a given message, it is possible to share a Cosmos DB [TransactionalBatch](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.cosmos.transactionalbatch?view=azure-dotnet) between both the Saga persistence and business data.
+It is possible to share a Cosmos DB [TransactionalBatch](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.cosmos.transactionalbatch?view=azure-dotnet) between both the Saga persistence and business data.
 The shared `TransactionalBatch` can then be used to persist document updates for both concerns atomically.

 NOTE: The shared [`TransactionalBatch`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.cosmos.transactionalbatch?view=azure-dotnet) will not perform any actions when [`ExecuteAsync()`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.azure.cosmos.transactionalbatch.executeasync?view=azure-dotnet) is called.
 This allows NServiceBus to safely manage the unit of work. `ExecuteAsync` does not need to be called within the handler.
 All stream resources passed to the shared transaction will be properly disposed when NServiceBus executes the batch.